pivotal/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/gitops-managed.hbs.md

 # GitOps managed SupplyChains

-SupplyChains, especially the authoring resources ([SupplyChain], [Component] and Tekton Pipeline/Task), are designed to be delivered to clusters via a Git repository and GitOps source promotion style.
+SupplyChains, especially the authoring resources SupplyChain, Component, and Tekton Pipeline/Task are designed to be delivered to clusters using a Git repository and GitOps source promotion style.

 The expected flow is as follows: